Listen to our Safeguarding Matters podcasts

 -

-Nicola chats with Nick Slinn from the CPSU, and ACT CEO Deborah Kitson about a long and fruitful partnership.
-ACT and the CPSU have been working together for some years now to help spread awareness and best practice about safeguarding in sport.
+Nicola chats with Nick Slinn from the CPSU, and Ann Craft Trust CEO Deborah Kitson about a long and fruitful partnership.
+Ann Craft Trust and the CPSU have been working together for some years now to help spread awareness and best practice about safeguarding in sport.
 Here they talk about how the partnership came to be, before exploring why the work they’re doing is so important.
 They also spend some time discussing what the future might hold for this partnership.

 -